 Preparing for Council inspection

-Before you start trading, a Council Environmental Health Officer will conduct a final inspection.
-This is to ensure the construction of the food premises is in accordance with the approved design plans.
+Before you start trading, a Council environmental health officer will conduct a final inspection to ensure the construction of the food premises is in accordance with the approved design plans.
 To arrange your final inspection, contact Council approximately one week before construction is due to finish.